Jonah Hill has shown his commitment to body love with some brand new ink. Last night he took to Instagram to share his new body-positive tattoo.

-Last weekend, Jonah Hill reshared a shirtless tabloid photo of himself to his Instagram, writing that he's "37 and finally love and accept myself."
-The Daily Mail published the shirtless pictures of Hill after he'd been surfing last Friday, the latest of many body-shaming pieces aimed at the actor, director, and comedian.
+Back in March, Jonah Hill reshared a shirtless tabloid photo of himself to his Instagram, writing that he's "37 and finally love and accept myself."
+The Daily Mail published the shirtless pictures of Hill after he'd been surfing, one of many body-shaming pieces aimed at the actor, director, and comedian.

 It's not just the Daily Mail, though.
 The media has treated Hill's body as a punchline for over a decade while his occasional weight fluctuation is reported as a moral failure.
 With this considered, his response to the media, by way of an Instagram post, is a show of both strength and endurance.
 But it also shows how the mainstream "body positivity" movement still fails men.